 Ex situ conservation is the practice of raising rare species outside of their habitat, maintaining live organisms in manmade surroundings.
 The ‘Alalā (Hawaiian Crow) is a premier example of ex situ conservation, becoming extinct in the wild in 2002.
 One of the most endangered animals in the world, about 125 birds survive in captivity.
 In 2017, a dozen ‘Alalā were successfully reintroduced into native Hawaiian forests.
 This piece was inspired by my experience of witnessing 5 of the wild ‘Alalā in Pu‘u Maka‘ala on Hawai‘i Island in 2018.

-Exhibited at the Museum of Art & Art History in Lancaster, CA, January 26 - April 21, 2019, as part of their Peace On Earth group exhibition.
+Exhibited at the Museum of Art & Art History in Lancaster, CA, Peace On Earth January 26 - April 21, 2019.

 Painting (17 1/2' x 7', made up of 4 panels): Sumi ink and watercolor on washi (Japanese rice paper), Gold Vinyl, Handmade bamboo frame.

 Tree Installation (8' x 7' x 7'): Plywood, Video Projector, Speakers, Printed Laminated Shoji Paper, Digital Media Player

 Technology: 3x Android Tablets (for viewing AR content)